 Schandorffs Square has become an attractive and central urban green space to be enjoyed by many.
 The design unites venerable old buildings and modern office blocks and an elegant meandering ramped pedestrian route has become a defining and characteristic feature of the square.
 The slope was designed as a winding walkway and in order to deal with the gradient requirements, the walkway had to pass through the old wall.
 Fortunately this was accepted by the authorities responsible for preservation regulations.
 A fixed timber seating, hiding the high-voltage cables, soft landscaping and a newly planted cherry grove have created a tranquil oasis and welcome meeting place in a dense urban setting.

-Accessibility for all has been successfully implemented with a large number of rest places for weary walkers.
+Accessibility for all has been successfully implemented with a large number of resting places for weary walkers.
 There are handrails and banisters along the walkway and on all the stairs.
-There are also marked steps on the stairs and hazard warning fields with tactile paving at the top and bottom.
-Use has been made of natural leading lines such as edges and facades.
-Next to the walkway and squares, adjacent vegetation and edges in corten steel provide a good visual contrast with the light surface of the slope and serve as guiding elements.
+There are also marked steps in the stairs and warning panels with tactile knobs at the top and bottom.
+The design includes natural guiding lines, such as edges and facades.
+Next to the walkway and squares, adjacent vegetation and edges in corten steel provide a good visual contrast to the light surface of the slope and serve as guiding elements.
 Emphasis has been placed throughout on contrast in the colours and surfaces of the materials.
 In addition, non-slip materials have been used.
 The furnishing comprises freestanding chairs, so that it is easy for a wheelchair to be included around a table.
 There is disabled parking at the end of the square.